IrinaStojanoska/BankRepo/README.md

 3 –> Statement
 4 –> Balance

-1.Deposit will give us a chance to put money on out account.
+1. Deposit will give us a chance to put money on out account.
-2.Secount option will give us a chance to take money out from our account 3.Third option show list of all transactions which are numerated and with sign "+" tell us that some money are put on account and sign "-" tell us that money are teken out from account.
+2. Secount option will give us a chance to take money out from our account
+3. Third option show list of all transactions which are numerated and with sign "+" tell us that some money are put on account and sign "-" tell us that money are teken out from account.
-4.Final choise will show us balance of account and will step back to previous menu because that is final step of process of checking account.
+4. Final choise will show us balance of account and will step back to previous menu because that is final step of process of checking account.

 NOTE: Pressing default value on numeric menus will step back to previous menu.